BDS Software

 CF83 is more than just a program: it's a complete Operating System which replaces BASIC.
 As such, its underlying foundation had to be built in Assembly Language using Disk EDTASM.
 That foundation can be found at my CF83 Development page.

-Now, in 2021, it's been 30 years since the last CoCo came off the assembly line.
+It's been over 30 years since the last CoCo came off the assembly line.
 It's getting harder to find a CoCo today.
 However, I've also been using the free Virtual Color Computer (VCC) Emulator and find that it seems to work quite well.
-I found other emulators advertised on the Glenside Color Computer Club's Resources page, but they don't appear to work on Windows 7 or Windows 10 computers.
+I found other emulators advertised on the Glenside Color Computer Club's Resources page, but they don't appear to work on Windows computers.
+I haven't tried any of them on Linux or Mac (your milage may vary).